 - C. Appointment of receivers; notice.
 No receiver shall be appointed without notice to the adverse party at least 10 days before the time specified for the hearing, unless a different period is fixed by order of the court. - D. Form of order appointing receivers.
-Every order or judgment appointing a receiver: - D.(1) Shall contain a reasonable description of the property included in the receivership; - D.(2) Shall fix the time within which the receiver shall file a report setting forth (a) the property of the debtor in greater detail, (b) the interests in and claims against it, and (c) its income-producing capacity and recommendations as to the best method of realizing its value for the benefit of those entitled; - D.(3) Shall set a time within which creditors and claimants shall file their claims or be barred; and - D. (4) May require periodic reports from the receiver. - E. Notice to persons interested in receivership.
-A receiver appointed after notice and hearing shall, under the direction of the court, give notice to the creditors of the corporation, of the partnership or association, or of the individual, in such manner as the court may direct, requiring such creditors to file their claims, duly verified, with the receiver, the receiver's attorney, or the clerk of the court, within such time as the court directs.
+Every order or judgment appointing a receiver: - D.(1) Shall contain a reasonable description of the property included in the receivership; - D.(2) Shall fix the time within which the receiver shall file a report setting forth (a) the property of the debtor in greater detail, (b) the interests in and claims against it, and (c) its income-producing capacity and recommendations as to the best method of realizing its value for the benefit of those entitled: - D.(3) Shall set a time within which creditors and claimants shall file their claims or be barred when a general receiver is appointed to liquidate and wind up affairs; and - D.(4) May require periodic reports from the receiver. - E. Notice to persons interested in receivership.
+A general receiver appointed to liquidate and wind up affairs shall under the direction of the court, give notice to the creditors of the corporation, of the partnership or association, or of the individual, in such manner as the court may direct, requiring such creditors to file their claims, duly verified, with the receiver, the receiver's attorney, or the clerk of the court, within such time as the court directs.

-- F. Special notices. - F.(1) Required notice.
+F. Special notices.

+- F.(1) Required notice.
 Creditors filing claims with the receiver, all persons making contracts with the receiver, all persons having claims against the receiver, all persons having any interests in receivership property, and all persons against whom the receiver asserts claims shall receive notice of any proposed action by the court affecting their rights. - F.(2) Request for special notice.
-At any time after a receiver is appointed, any person interested in said receivership as a party, creditor, or otherwise, may serve upon the receiver (or upon the attorney for such receiver) and file with the clerk a written request stating that such person desires special notice of any and all of the following named steps in the administration of said receivership: - F.(2)(a) Filing of motions for sales, leases, or mortgages of any property in the receivership; - F.(2)(b) Filing of accounts; - F.(2)(c) Filing of motions for removal or discharge of the receiver; and - F.(2)(d) Such other matters as are officially requested and approved by the court.
+At any time after a receiver is appointed, any person interested in said receivership as a party, creditor, or otherwise, may serve upon the receiver (or upon the attorney for such receiver) and file with the clerk a written request stating that such person desires special notice of any and all of the following named steps in the administration of said receivership: - F.(2)(a) Filing of motions for sales, leases, or mortgages of any property in the receivership; - F.(2)(b) Filing of accounts; - F.(2)(c) Filing of motions for removal or discharge of the receiver: and - F.(2)(d) Such other matters as are officially requested and approved by the court.